 - Section 3.

-There shall be the following categories of membership: individual membership, institutional membership, graduate student membership, and emeritus membership.
+There shall be the following categories of membership: professional membership, graduate student membership, and emeritus membership.

 - Section 4.